phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Is the sim's -config.js up-to-date (generated by `grunt generate-config`)
 - [ ] Is the LICENSE file correct?
 (Generally GPL v3 for sims and MIT for common code, see [this thread](https://github.com/phetsims/tasks/issues/875#issuecomment-312168646) for additional information).
 - [ ] Does .gitignore match the one in simula-rasa?
-- [ ] Does a GitHub issue exist for tracking credits, to ensure that they are correct before publication?
 - [ ] In GitHub, verify that all non-release branches have an associated issue that describes their purpose.
 - [ ] Are there any GitHub branches that are no longer needed and should be deleted?
 - [ ] Does `model.md` adequately describe the model, in terms appropriate for teachers?